netaskd/docker-jitsi-meet/README.md

-`JVB_TCP_PORT` | TCP port for media used by Jitsi Videobridge when the TCP Harvester is enabled | 4443 `JVB_BREWERY_MUC` | MUC name for the JVB pool | jvbbrewery `JVB_ENABLE_APIS` | Comma separated list of JVB APIs to enable | none `JVB_OCTO_REGION` | Set region for providing JVB instance.
-For work you have to set octo->probability and deploymentInfo->userRegion properties in config.js | us-east-1
-`JIGASI_XMPP_USER` | XMPP user for Jigasi MUC client connections | jigasi `JIGASI_XMPP_PASSWORD` | XMPP password for Jigasi MUC client connections | passw0rd
-`JIGASI_BREWERY_MUC` | MUC name for the Jigasi pool | jigasibrewery
+`JVB_TCP_PORT` | TCP port for media used by Jitsi Videobridge when the TCP Harvester is enabled | 4443 `JVB_BREWERY_MUC` | MUC name for the JVB pool | jvbbrewery `JVB_ENABLE_APIS` | Comma separated list of JVB APIs to enable | none `JIGASI_XMPP_USER` | XMPP user for Jigasi MUC client connections | jigasi `JIGASI_XMPP_PASSWORD` | XMPP password for Jigasi MUC client connections | passw0rd `JIGASI_BREWERY_MUC` | MUC name for the Jigasi pool | jigasibrewery